cmakafui/sdm-golang-app/README.md

    http://localhost:5080
    ```

-3. **Use the web interface to generate test data or input your own address and data to store and retrieve information.**
+3. **Use the web interface to generate test data or input your own address and data to store and retrieve information.
+The output will be displayed below the form.**

 ## Architecture